 What’s more, in many countries ISPs are forced to retain data on behalf of the government due to mandatory data retention directives.
 This means your data is being harvested and stored for government snoops.

 Anybody that wants to stop all of this tracking requires a VPN for iOS.
 A VPN allows you to encrypt all your traffic so that it can’t be tracked at all.
-Although finding the right VPN for an iPhone isn’t an easy job – there are plenty of quality review websites out there to help.
+Although finding the right VPN for an iPhone isn’t an easy job you can look at our list of best VPNs for iPhone.

 Finally, a VPN is also an essential security tool for when you connect to public WiFi hotspots.
 This is because the encryption it provides will stop hackers from stealing your valuable data as it passes over the public network.
 It also stops you from falling victim to “evil twin” hotspots set up by hackers in locations such as coffee shops, airports, and hotels.